JeremyLeiLiu/ProxLogPRF/README.md

     $ java -cp "lib/*:" index.IndexTREC -docs datasets/WT2G/ -data WT2G       # create index for WT2G
     ```

-- Step 2: retrieve the documents using each model (e.g. BM25). ps: Step 2 generates the ranking results and outputs
+- Step 2: retrieve the documents using each model (e.g. BM25).
+The ranking results will be generated to a file
-them to a file named *-report.txt under 'ProxLogPRF/result'.
-In addition, the *.txt files containing the metric results
+named *-report.txt under 'ProxLogPRF/result'.
+In addition, the *.txt file containing the metric results
-(i.e. MAP and P@k) will also be generated under 'ProxLogPRF/result'.
+in terms of MAP will also be generated under 'ProxLogPRF/result' - this result will be used to find the best
+model.
     ```
     $ javac -cp "lib/*:" ./*.java                                             # compile
     $ java -cp "lib/*:" models.BM25 -k1 1.2 -b 0.35                          # use BM25 model to retrieve documents